Group Practice Owner-Supervisor

 I enjoy old movies and gardening, even though I don't have a green thumb.

-As a part of my interest, I co-administrator a private Facebook group which has 450 Southern California therapist members.
+As a part of my interest, I co-administrate a private Facebook group which has 700 Southern California therapist members.

-Recently, Facebook featured me in their Hall of Her as one of twelve women honored for
+Recently, I was featured on CBS / San Diego news for Hispanic Heritage month.
+Facebook also honored me in their Hall of Her as one of twelve women for their

 Women's History Month.
 March, 2021.